-If you have a current CBT and want to get your full motorbike licence but you’re not sure how much training you’ll need, then why not pop into MTS Sussex for a free assessment.
+If you have a current CBT and theory and want to get your full motorbike licence but you’re not sure how much training you’ll need, then why not pop into MTS Sussex for a free assessment.
 We can see you at any of our sites, whichever is most convenient to you, and we’ll quote you a daily rate for the days you need rather than quoting ‘standard courses’ or ‘by the hour’ because in our experience everyone is a little different, so what may suit one may not necessarily suit another.
 And if we feel you need an extra hour or so one day, that’s just what you’ll get and we won’t be adding it to the bill!

 People with motorcycle riding experience would rarely need the same amount of training as an inexperienced rider, so why waste time & money on unnecessary lessons that would be better spent on your new bike & clothing or maybe even insurance?!